-- This is done so borrower do not take on more debt than to exceed 43% debt to income ratio of their pre-tax monthly income
+- This is done so the borrower does not take on more debt than to exceed 43% debt to income ratio of their pre-tax monthly income

 - Qualified Mortgage also requires that borrowers not be charged more than 3% in total fees and points

-- Qualified Mortgage mandates that a lender do not issue riskier and/or overpriced mortgage loans such as loan programs that have features such as the following:
+- Qualified Mortgage mandates that a lender does not issue riskier and/or overpriced mortgage loans such as loan programs that have features such as the following: